RLAlpha49/mpv-anilist-updater/README.md

 ## Requirements

-You will need Python 3 installed, as well as the libraries `guessit` and `requests`:
+You will need Python 3.7 or later installed, as well as the libraries `guessit` and `requests`:

 ```bash
 pip install guessit requests